Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     },
     ````

-    > **Optional**: this is a good time to test the "refresh symbol" function of your add-in
+    > **Optional**: This is a good time to test the refreshSymbol function of your add-in.

-1. Finally, update the **syncTable** function, which is called when the add-in is launched (in the constructor of app.tsx) to pull in any stock symbols that might already exist in the worksheet.
-It calls **getColumnData** to get this data.
+1. Finally, update the **syncTable** function to pull in any stock symbols that might already exist in the worksheet. **syncTable** is called in the constructor of app.tsx when the add-in is launched. syncTable calls **getColumnData** to get this data.

     ````typescript
     syncTable() {